Use built-in controls first

 Most projects should start with Properties fields and built-in nodes.
 Extensions are for the cases where your story needs behavior that would be too specific to build into the plugin for everyone.

-VNC exposes a small, documented shape for user-authored modules.
-Instead of editing the runtime directly, you point the story to extension modules that match that shape.
+VNC exposes a small, supported shape for your extension modules.
+Instead of editing the runtime directly, you point the story to modules that match that shape.

-ReplicatedStorage.VisualNovelCreatorExtensions.Client.ButtonsUse Runtime Menu > Button Extensions > Create Module in Properties to scaffold it, then enable extensions from plugin settings when the project intentionally uses trusted code.
+ServerScriptService.VisualNovelCreatorExtensions.Server.FunctionsUse Runtime Menu > Button Extensions > Create Module or a Run Function node’s Function > Create Module action to scaffold the right shape, then enable extensions from plugin settings when the project intentionally uses trusted code.

 Use built-in controls first